puzzle-herrings/advent-hunt-site/README.md

 #### Hunt State

+There are three states to the hunt website:

+- Before the hunt is "live"
+- While the hunt is "live"
+- After the hunt has "ended"

 The variable `HUNT_IS_LIVE_DATETIME` optionally lets you switch control behavior before and after a nominal "start" time for the hunt.
 A context processor `hunt_is_live` sets a boolean context variable `hunt_is_live` indicating whether the current time is before or after `HUNT_IS_LIVE_DATETIME`.
 If not set, it will be set to the current time when the application starts up.

 #### HTML Metadata